Topological Interface States and Nonlinear Thermoelectric Performance in Armchair Graphene Nanoribbon Heterostructures: Results and Discussion

 The transmission coefficients ${\cal T}_{GNR}(\varepsilon)$ shown in Fig.~6 were calculated within a single-particle framework.
 However, evaluating ${\cal T}_{GNR}(\varepsilon)$ in the Coulomb blockade regime is extremely challenging [\onlinecite{SolsF}--\onlinecite{ZhangJain}].
 When intra-site Coulomb interactions are included in the Hamiltonian of Eq.~(2), current theoretical approaches remain limited to mean-field treatments, i.e., one-particle approximations [\onlinecite{JacobsePH}].
 Since our interest lies in the low-energy modes near the CNP, we employ an extended Anderson model that incorporates effective intra-dot and inter-dot Coulomb interactions to investigate tunneling through the TDQD.
 The effective Hamiltonian is given by $H_{\text{eff}} = H_{\text{SD}} + H_{\text{TDQD}}$, where $H_{\text{SD}}$ describes the source and drain electrodes and $H_{\text{TDQD}}$ represents the TDQD:

 \begin{small}

 \end{small}

 Here, $E_j$ is the spin-independent energy level of dot $j$, and $U_j = U_{L(R)} = U_0$ and $U_{j,\ell}=U_{LR}=U_1$ denote the intra-dot and inter-dot Coulomb interactions, respectively.
 The operator $n_{j,\sigma}=c^\dagger_{j,\sigma}c_{j,\sigma}$ is the number operator, and $t_x$ is the interdot hopping amplitude.
-Because the interface-state energy levels of 15-13-15 AGNRHs lie deep within the bulk band gap, thermal noise effects such as phonon-assisted excitations can be safely neglected in Eq.~(3).
+For 15-13-15 AGNRH segments, both end states and interface states emerge within the middle gap and are well separated from the conduction and valence subbands by a band gap of approximately 1 eV [Fig. 3(b)].
+This large separation suppresses optical-phonon assisted transport due to the phonon bottleneck effect [\onlinecite{FangJW}]; therefore, thermal noise effects arising from bound-to-continuum states can be safely neglected in Eq.
+(3).
+Noting that the phonon mean free path in graphene nanostructures can be reduced to 10~nm [\onlinecite{ZuevYM}-\onlinecite{HsiehYP}].
+Since the lengths of the AGNRH segments considered in this work are smaller than this scale, electron-acoustic phonon scattering can be safely ignored.

 The Green-function technique provides a powerful framework for calculating tunneling currents in strongly correlated nanostructures under nonequilibrium conditions [\onlinecite{DavidK1}--\onlinecite{Kuo6}].
 Using the equation-of-motion method, the tunneling current from the left (right) electrode through the TDQD with electron-electron interactions is given by